pete3n/nix-offline-iso/README.md

 - Use dd or other imaging software to write your ISO image to disk
 - Boot your target system from the installation medium and start the install process as normal
-- Ensure you configure the some desktop environment and user as your configuration
+- Ensure you configure the same desktop environment and user as in your configuration
 - The install may take a very long time (and appear stuck on 46%) this is because of the dependencies being copied.
 Toggle the log to view activity